ucsd-cse30-fall-2016/ucsd-cse30-fall-2016.github.io/_topics/rpi-emulate-ieng6.md

 Replace 30223 with the port number that the `find_port` script gave you earlier

 Note: Your image file will only be present locally on the machine that you logged in and not over the network because it is in the /scratch/ folder.
 So, if you logged in at a later time into that very same physical machine, the image should be available to you.

+* Step 8: To make sure that the image file is available in your home directory, copy both the raspian image and the kernel image to your home directory.
+Modify your run_qemu script to point to these files

 Note: We have put in a request to increase your disk quota space so that images can be stored in your home directory.
 We will update you over Piazza when thsi becomes available.